machinaeXphilip/arduino-cli_electron_wrapper/README.md

 ...and you have a running desktop application on your screen.

 Then connect a WEMOS / LOLIN D1 mini board via USB to your Computer, type some number into the textinput "blinkInterval" in the User Interface and click the button "INSTALL FIRMWARE TO ARDUINO"

+# Disclaimer

+## Platform compatibility

+At the moment the included arduino-cli binary works only for MacOS although Electron can be easily built for Linux and Windows as well.
+I hope to add other platforms into the pipeline in the future and am happy about any help there.
+This is a very rough proof-of-concept in dire need of more abstractions and a more solid build pipeline.

+## Known issues
+(help wanted!)

+- for chipsets like the ESP8266 Boards from WEMOS and NodeMCU there needs to be an USB driver installed (https://wiki.wemos.cc/downloads).
+  It would be wonderful if that could be integrated into the app or installer, but on MacOS Users even have to allow the installation from System Preferences.
+So I am not sure if this can be done automatically
+- there are not enough error handling scenarios covered (missing drivers, errors on child processes executing child commands etc.)
+- for a universal template for custom arduino flashing there should be more functions and abstractions
+- atm all arduino cores and their indexes get updated/installed via webrequests by the arduino-cli.
+That means that at least for the first use of the app the user needs to be online.
+That should in later versions be optional (abstraction needed) and otherwise be handles by local files packaged with the app (example needed)
+- only MacOS compatible binary of arduino-cli included atm.
+Should optimally be downloaded and packaged on built depending on the target system.

 # app flow